A Clockwork Orange

-Dressing as droogs, especially in costumes inspired by Stanley Kubrick’s film, remains a popular pursuit.
+Dressing up as droogs, especially in costumes inspired by Stanley Kubrick’s film, remains a popular pursuit.
 A number of musicians have dressed in the signature bowler hat and Dr Martens boots for their videos and live performances.
-David Bowie, Guns n’ Roses, Blur, Usher, Madonna and Kylie Minogue have all worn costumes inspired by the film, while Halloween party-goers are often to be seen dressing up as droogs.
+David Bowie, Guns n’ Roses, Blur, Usher, Madonna and Kylie Minogue have all worn costumes which reference the film, while Halloween party-goers are often to be seen dressing in the style of Alex and his droogs.

-In the world of film and television, Bart Simpson, the archetypal juvenile delinquent, frequently quotes Alex in cod-Cockney, has dressed up in droogish clothes, and has been subjected to variants of the Ludovico Technique in The Simpsons.
+In the world of film and television, Bart Simpson, the archetypal juvenile delinquent, frequently quotes Alex in a Cockney accent.
+Bart has dressed up in droogish clothes and been subjected to variants of the Ludovico Technique in The Simpsons.
 Eric Cartman of South Park has suffered similar treatment.
-Heath Ledger’s portrayal of The Joker in The Dark Knight was inspired, in part, by A Clockwork Orange, which features in a diary he kept during the filming.
+Heath Ledger’s portrayal of the Joker in The Dark Knight was inspired, in part, by A Clockwork Orange, which features in a diary he kept during the filming.
 Quentin Tarantino has claimed that the famous scene in Reservoir Dogs, juxtaposing ‘Stuck in the Middle With You’ with the cutting-off of an ear, was inspired by similar contrasts in Kubrick’s film adaptation.

 The novel has also had a wide literary impact, with writers such as Martin Amis, J.G.
 Ballard, William Boyd and A.S.
 Byatt acknowledging its importance.
 Burgess’s philosophical ambition, mixture of the comic and the shocking, and linguistic inventiveness have helped to shape later generations of writers.
 The book itself has never been out of print since 1962, and is available in translation all over the world.
-Recent years have seen the publication of A Clockwork Orange: The Restored Edition, which presents a new text edited from Burgess’s manuscripts and includes a selection of interviews, essays, articles and reviews.
-In 2012 Random House Digital released a Clockwork Orange app for iPad, which contains video, music, and audio readings which are synchonised to the text of the novel.
-The app also presents editorial correspondence and other rare material from the archives of the publisher and the Anthony Burgess Foundation.
+A Clockwork Orange: The Restored Edition was published in 2012, presenting a new text edited from Burgess’s manuscripts and including essays, articles and reviews.
+In the same year, Random House Digital released a Clockwork Orange app for iPad, containing video, music, and audio readings synchonized to the text of the novel.
+The app, which is no longer available, presented editorial correspondence and other material from the archives of the publisher and the Burgess Foundation.